fossunited/forklore/GET_FEATURED.md

 touch content/blog/<your-post-slug>.md
 ```

-2. Add frontmatter metadta to top of the file:
+2. Add front-matter metadata to top of the file:

 ```markdown
 ---